 Production Sharing Agreements/Contracts: One type of arrangement that alters the normal practice of allocating benefits in proportion to equity is the Production Sharing Agreement/Contract (PSA/PSC), which is commonly used in upstream petroleum operations.
 A PSA/PSC is an agreement between one or more oil companies and a government entity or state company in which the participating oil companies provide financing and bear the risk of exploration and production activities in exchange for a share of the production remaining after royalties are paid to the government, including taxes and other levies paid in kind (i.e., with oil rather than money).
-Chevron's share of this remaining production (i.e., net share of production) - commonly referred to as the company's entitlement share of net production volumes relevant to GHG equity share reporting can be obtained directly from company financial departments.
+Chevron's share of this remaining production (i.e., net share of production) - commonly referred to as the company's entitlement share of net production - should be used as the basis for allocating emissions.
+The company's share of net production volumes relevant to GHG equity share reporting can be obtained directly from company financial departments.
 The GHG Data Reporter should reference any such PSA/PSC in their SOP.